gcarbo01/process-diagram/README.md

 <br>

 ## Business Process size
-Business Processes can be fitted at most in an A3 size page, but if the Activities are not readable, it is a good decision to break it down into separate artefacts. <be>
+Business Processes can be fitted at most in an A3 size page, but if the Activities are not readable, it is wise to break it down into separate artefacts. <be>
 <br>
 <br>
 <be>